fastxteam/cookiecutter-fastx-cpython/CODE_OF_CONDUCT.md

-# Contributor Covenant 3.0
+# FastX CPython Template Code of Conduct

 ## Our Pledge

-We pledge to make our community welcoming, safe, and equitable for all.
+We pledge to make the FastX CPython template community welcoming, safe, and equitable for all developers interested in high-performance Python development.

 We are committed to fostering an environment that respects and promotes the dignity, rights, and contributions of all individuals, regardless of characteristics including race, ethnicity, caste, color, age, physical characteristics, neurodiversity, disability, sex or gender, gender identity or expression, sexual orientation, language, philosophy or religion, national or social origin, socio-economic position, level of education, or other status.
 The same privileges of participation are extended to everyone who participates in good faith and in accordance with this Covenant.